-1 On the northern shore of Kachemak Bay, the Cottonwood and Eastland Creeks area holds 2 additional evidence of prehistoric occupation.
-Known archaeological sites are located near 3 the mouths of both Cottonwood and Eastland Creeks.
-4 5 In the late 1800s, Chugach Alutiit people moved from Prince William Sound and from along 6 the outer Kenai Peninsula coast to the tip of the Kenai, where they built the communities of 7 Nanwalek and Port Graham.
-Descendants still live in those villages and in Seldovia.
-8 9 Western Contact 10 Danish Captain Vitus Bering and Russian Captain Alexii Chirikov explored the Alaskan 11 12 coast on behalf of Russia in 1741.
-Between 1778 and the late 1790s, British Captains James 13 Cook, George Vancouver, Nathaniel Portlock, and George Dixon explored the waters of 14 Southcentral Alaska, including what Vancouver named Cook Inlet.
-The Spanish conducted at least five expeditions to Prince William Sound and the Gulf of Alaska between 1774 and 15 16 1792.
-17 18 Permanent western presence in Cook Inlet began in the 1780s.
-Two rival Russian fur 19 companies established themselves in Cook Inlet from 1784 until 1797.
-Grigorii Shelikhov's 20 fur hunters were in Kachemak Bay by 1786, primarily hunting land animals or purchasing 21 pelts from the local Dena'ina hunters and trappers.
-After the flurry of the fur rush, Russian, 22 European, and American scientists focused on mineral exploration.
-Peter Doroshin, a 23 Russian geologist, explored the Kenai Peninsula in the late 1840s and early 1850s.
-He 24 recommended that coal seams near Port Graham be mined, which they subsequently were
+Danish Captain Vitus Bering and Russian Captain Alexii Chirikov explored the Alaskan coast on behalf of Russia in 1741.
+Between 1778 and the late 1790s, British Captains James Cook, George Vancouver, Nathaniel Portlock, and George Dixon explored the waters of Southcentral Alaska, including what Vancouver named Cook Inlet.
+The Spanish conducted at least five expeditions to Prince William Sound and the Gulf of Alaska between 1774 and 1792.

-- starting in 1855 and continuing into the 1860s. - 26
+Permanent western presence in Cook Inlet began in the 1780s.
+Two rival Russian fur companies established themselves in Cook Inlet from 1784 until 1797.
+Grigorii Shelikhov's fur hunters were in Kachemak Bay by 1786, primarily hunting land animals or purchasing pelts from the local Dena'ina hunters and trappers.
+After the flurry of the fur rush, Russian, European, and American scientists focused on mineral exploration.
+Peter Doroshin, a Russian geologist, explored the Kenai Peninsula in the late 1840s and early 1850s.
+He recommended that coal seams near Port Graham be mined, which they subsequently were starting in 1855 and continuing into the 1860s.

-27 After Alaska became a United States territory in 1867, American cartographers and scientists
+After Alaska became a United States territory in 1867, American cartographers and scientists traveled north to map the Alaska coastline and to document the natural resources, especially mineral resources such as coal and gold.
+A flurry of coal mining along the north shore of Kachemak Bay, including at Eastland Creek in the park, and of gold placer mining near Anchor Point occurred in the 1880s and 1890s.
+Aurora Spit and the land south of Aurora Lagoon were the site of a bogus gold mining venture in the early 1900s.
+At least one tunnel was dug into bedrock along Portlock Creek to suggest active gold mining in case any curious investors traveled to Alaska.

-- traveled north to map the Alaska coastline and to document the natural resources, especially mineral resources such as coal and gold.
-A flurry of coal mining along the north shore of - 30 Kachemak Bay, including at Eastland Creek in the park, and of gold placer mining near - 31 Anchor Point occurred in the 1880s and 1890s.
-Aurora Spit and the land south of Aurora - 32 Lagoon were the site of a bogus gold mining venture in the early 1900s.
-At least one tunnel - 33 was dug into bedrock along Portlock Creek to suggest active gold mining in case any curious - 34 investors traveled to Alaska. - 35 and 1899.
-On each trip, he documented the melting of Grewingk Glacier which he named in named numerous features in the parks such as Halibut and Sadie Coves, Eldred Passage, andTutka Bay.
+William H. Dall (cartographer, geologist, and scientist) visited Kachemak Bay in 1880, 1895, and 1899.
+On each trip, he documented the melting of Grewingk Glacier which he named in honor of a German volcanologist.
+While mapping the shoreline of Kachemak Bay, Dall named numerous features in the parks such as Halibut and Sadie Coves, Eldred Passage, and Tutka Bay.